opencinemac/occlib-py/zdocs/source/index.rst

 4. Build:
 ---------

-islelib uses `Azure Pipelines`_ to automatically run builds.
+occlib uses `Azure Pipelines`_ to automatically run builds.

 For more information on azure builds, see the `azure build templates repo`_.